allegro/allegro.tech/_posts/2019-11-15-spring-boot-services-configuration-on-gcp.md

 gcloud beta runtime-config configs variables list --config-name cart-db_dev
 ```

-In the next paragraphs you can check alternative methods for the procedure described above.
+In the next paragraphs, you can check alternative methods for the procedure described above.

 ### Using the API
 ```